prak112/TournamentTracker/README.md

 # Tournament Tracker
 **Source : [C# Application from Start to Finish, freeCodeCamp tutorial](https://youtu.be/wfWxdh-_k_4)**

+**FYI : This is an ongoing README and Report.
+Will seperate at the end of the project.**

 ## Scenario
 - Stakeholder requests to build a Tournament tracker using bracket tournament system where application decides the opponents in a single-elimination style.
 At the end, tournament winner is identified.
 - The tournament model is based on March Madness Seeding (Best v Worst in a division)